 Hydrogen peroxide is relatively nontoxic in low concentrations, though it is a powerful oxidizer and may damage soil biota.
 Repeated exposure to vapor is harmful.
 It breaks down quickly to oxygen and water, and therefore does not have a residual effect.
-As mentioned above, EPA has approved the following for use in DfE disinfectant products: citric acid, hydrogen peroxide, l-lactic acid, ethanol, and isopropanol.1
+EPA has approved it for use in DfE disinfectant products.1